ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 ## Independent Practice: Turning in an assignment (5 mins)

-Using your new Github skills, turn in the command line lab from yesterday.
+Using your new Github skills, turn in the command line lab from today.
 Fork and clone the lab repo, move the folders/files you created into the local repo, then push the changes.
 Finally, make a pull request.

-If you have time, do the same with the homework, otherwise do that later.

-> Check: Were students able to turn in their assignment?

 ## Conclusion (5 mins)